ee12ha0220/BiS332/README.md

-# BiS332
+# BiS332 term project

-# Requirements
+## Requirements
 Operated using python.
-You can build the environment using
+You can build the environment using the below command.

 ```bash
 pip install -r requirements.txt